stackus/goht-vscode/README.md

 - none at this time

 ## Known Issues
-- Go language server support has not been added (may be a future addition)
+- Go language server support has not been added (might be a future addition)
-## Release Notes

-### 1.0.0

-Initial release of hamlet-go-vscode